dronov/urban-octo-couscous/README.md

   You can use ansible, python or go-lang to do so!

-Optionaly setup prometheus to scrape metrics and grafana to show them
+Optionaly setup prometheus to scrape metrics and grafana to show them (containers are ok!)